-By requesting an application and/or applying for appointment, reappointment, or clinical privileges, the provider expressly accepts the conditions set forth in this Section:
+By requesting an application and/or applying for appointment, reappointment, and/or clinical privileges, the individual expressly accepts the conditions set forth in this Section:

-(1) Immunity:
+1. Immunity:

-To the fullest extent permitted by law, the provider releases from any and all liability, extends absolute immunity to, and agrees not to sue the Hospital or the Board, any member of the Medical Staff or PHP or the Board, such individual's authorized representatives, and third parties who provide information for any matter relating to appointment, reappointment, clinical privileges, or the provider's qualifications for the same.
-This immunity covers any actions, recommendations, reports, statements, communications, and/or disclosures involving the provider that are made, taken, or received by the Hospital, its authorized agents, or third parties in the course of credentialing and peer review activities.
+To the fullest extent permitted by law, the individual releases from any and all liability, extends absolute immunity to, and agrees not to sue the Hospital or the Board, any member of the Medical Staff or the Board, such member's authorized representatives, and third parties who provide information for any matter relating to appointment, reappointment, or clinical privileges or the individual's qualifications for the same.
+This immunity covers any actions, recommendations, reports, statements, communications, and/or disclosures involving the individual that are made, taken, or received by the Hospital, its authorized agents, or third parties in the course of credentialing and peer review activities.

-(2) Authorization to Obtain Information from Third Parties:
+2. Authorization to Obtain Information From Third Parties:

-The provider specifically authorizes the Hospital, Medical Staff Leaders, and such individual's authorized representatives (1) to consult with any third party who may have information bearing on the provider's professional qualifications, credentials, clinical competence, character, ability to perform safely and competently, ethics, behavior, or any other matter reasonably having a bearing on the provider's qualifications for initial and continued appointment and/or granting and renewal of clinical privileges, and (2) to obtain any and all communications, reports, records, statements, documents, recommendations, or disclosures of third parties that may be relevant to such questions.
-The provider also specifically authorizes third parties to release this information to the Hospital and its authorized representatives upon request.
-Further, the provider agrees to sign necessary consent forms to permit a consumer reporting agency or other third party to conduct a criminal background check on the provider and report the results to the Hospital.
+- (a) The individual specifically authorizes the Hospital, Medical Staff Leaders, and such individual's authorized representatives to consult with any third party who may have information bearing on the individual's professional qualifications, credentials, clinical competence, character, ability to perform safely and competently, ethics, behavior, or any other matter reasonably having a bearing on such individual's qualifications for initial and continued appointment to the Medical Staff and - (b) obtain any and all communications, reports, records, statements, documents, recommendations, or disclosures of third parties that may be relevant to such questions.
+The individual also specifically authorizes third parties to release this information to the Hospital and its authorized representatives upon request.
+Further, the individual agrees to sign necessary consent forms to permit a consumer reporting agency or other third party to conduct a criminal background check on the individual and report the results to the Hospital.

-(3) Authorization to Release Information to Third Parties:
+3. Authorization to Release Information to Third Parties:

-The provider also authorizes Hospital representatives to release information to the provider's employer, other hospitals, health care facilities, managed care organizations, government regulatory and licensure boards or agencies, and such individual's agents when information is requested in order to evaluate the provider's professional qualifications for appointment, clinical privileges, and/or participation at the requesting organization/facility, and any licensure or regulatory matter.
+The individual also authorizes Hospital representatives to release information to the individual's employer, other hospitals, health care facilities, managed care organizations, government regulatory and licensure boards or agencies, and such individual's agents when information is requested in order to evaluate such individual's professional qualifications for appointment, privileges, and/or participation at the requesting organization/facility, and any licensure or regulatory matter.
 The specific process for release of information will be coordinated by Medical Staff Services.

-(4) Hearing and Appeal Procedures:
+4. Hearing and Appeal Procedures:

-The provider agrees that the hearing and appeal procedures set forth in this Manual are the sole and exclusive remedy with respect to any professional review action taken by the Hospital.
+The individual agrees that the hearing and appeal procedures set forth in this Manual are the sole and exclusive remedy with respect to any professional review action taken by the Hospital.

-(5) Substantial Compliance:
+5. Substantial Compliance:

-(a) These Bylaws are intended, in part, to create a framework to ensure compliance with these statutory obligations.
+These Bylaws are intended, in part, to create a framework to ensure compliance with these statutory obligations.
 Provided that the Medical Staff and Board act in a manner consistent with these statutory obligations, and other than the timeframe for a provider to request a hearing or appellate review, strict compliance by the Medical Staff or Board with the procedures and timelines set forth in these Bylaws is not required.
 These Bylaws are not intended in any fashion to create legally binding rights to strict compliance with its provisions.
-Accordingly, these Bylaws shall not be interpreted as, nor construed to give rise to any type of legal action, claim, or proceeding for breach of contract related to strict compliance.
+Accordingly, these Bylaws shall not be interpreted as, nor construed to give rise to, any type of legal action, claim, or proceeding for breach of contract related to strict compliance.

-(6) Legal Actions:
+6. Legal Actions:

-If, despite this Section, a provider institutes legal action challenging any credentialing, clinical privileging, or peer review action and does not prevail, the provider will reimburse the Hospital and any member of the Medical Staff or Board involved in the action for all costs incurred in defending such legal action, including reasonable attorney's fees and lost revenues.
+If, despite this Section, an individual institutes legal action challenging any credentialing, privileging, or peer review action and does not prevail, such individual will reimburse the Hospital and any member of the Medical Staff or Board involved in the action for all costs incurred in defending such legal action, including reasonable attorney's fees and lost revenues.

-(7) Scope of Section:
+7. Scope of Section: